Skip links

 End your letter by clearly explaining your desire for a review of your property’s worth.
 Express your willingness to work with the assessor’s office and give any extra information necessary for a fair review.

-Common Mistakes to Avoid When Writing a Property Tax Appeal Letter
+Avoid these Common Mistakes When Writing an Appeal Letter for Property Tax

 The Bottom Line